Install FreeBSD

 Your server is now processing the setup, this could take several minutes

-You could change the systems which will be automatically started on a server start
+You could change the systems that will be automatically started when the server starts

 If necessary, you can modify the security settings